kdaily/aws-cli/proposals/pr-contrib-guide.md

 user contributions the maintainers are actively engaged on.

-If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than 30 days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.
+If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.